Stella's Tomb Raider Site ~ Lara Croft, herself, just might be able to write better walkthroughs!

 Pistols (all games)

 Not too powerful but have unlimited ammo.
 Can aim while running and jumping.
 In TR 1-3, once you get a target lock on an enemy, holding Action will keep the lock even if the enemy moves out of Lara's sight.
-When they come back into range, she'll start shooting again.
+When the enemy comes back into range, she'll start shooting again.
 Remember to release Action to target another enemy.
-Pistols can also be used to shed a little light if flares aren't available.
+Firing pistols can also be used to shed a little light if flares aren't available.

 Shotgun (all games)